inambioinfo/proteomics-1/README.md

 ### Delete test data from the database

 ```
-delete from peptide where protein_id in (select protein.id from protein, project where protein.project_id=project.id and project.name='TEST-PR688');
+delete from peptide where protein_id in (select protein.id from protein, project where protein.project_id=project.id and project.proteomics_id='TEST');
-delete from protein where project_id in (select id from project where name='TEST-PR688');
+delete from protein where project_id in (select id from project where proteomics_id='TEST');
-delete from project where name='TEST-PR688';
+delete from project where proteomics_id='TEST';
 ```

 ### Load 5 proteomes